On unit signatures and narrow class groups of odd degree abelian number fields: Conjectures

 \subsection{Isotropy ranks}

 We begin by developing a model for isotropy ranks when $K$ runs over a collection of $G$-number fields (i.e., Galois number fields $K$ equipped with an isomorphism such that $\Gal(K\,|\,\bQ) \simeq G$), where $G$ is a fixed finite abelian group of odd order.
-In light of Theorem \ref{mainthm::Representationtheory}, a heuristic is only necessary when $\chi$ is a non-self-dual $\Ftwobar$-character of $G$, and the collection is restricted to those $K$ such that $\rho_\chi(K) = \rho_{\chidual}(K)$.
-For all other cases, the behavior is determined.
+In light of Theorem \ref{mainthm::Representationtheory} (and Table \ref{table:cases0}) a heuristic is only necessary to distinguish cases \textsf{C},\textsf{C}${}^\prime$ from \textsf{D}, i.e., when $\chi$ is a non-self-dual $\Ftwobar$-character of $G$ and the collection is restricted to those $K$ such that $\rho_\chi(K) = \rho_{\chidual}(K)$.
+For all other cases, the isotropy ranks are determined.

 We make the following heuristic assumption: \begin{itemize} \item[(H1)] For the collection of $G$-number fields $K$ such that $\rho_\chi(K)=\rho_{\chidual}(K)$, the image component $S(K)_{\chi^{\pm}}$ as defined in \eqref{SKchipm} is distributed as a uniformly random $G$-invariant maximal totally isotropic subspace of $\F_2[G]^2_{\chi^{\pm}}$ (see Example \ref{ex:mult1}). \end{itemize}